chys87/scripts/README.md

 * `tmux.conf`: My [tmux](http://tmux.sourceforge.net/) configuration file
 * `view-ebuild.sh` (bash): View ebuild files of Gentoo Linux
 * `vimrc`: My `.vimrc` file
+* `external/*`: Useful scripts written by others (copyright may be reserved by the original authors)

 For more information, please refer to the source code and help info of the scripts.